Scuba Diving

 Having been a swimmer for most of my life, when snorkling the first time in the Maldives and getting to the outer edge of the island's coral, looking down into the deep blue was rather scary; but two days later I did my PADI Open Water Diver certification and it is one of the many things I heavily recommend to people: go scuba diving!
 If you enjoy the nature above the water, you will love the beauty that the blue offers with the added benefit that it is even more quiet than in the middle of a forest.

-Even though I have been diving for a few years now and qualify myself as a good and safe diver, I am still learning a lot on every dive and try to keep on improving my skills: air consumption, buoyancy, movement, equipment use etc.
+Even though I have been diving on vacation for a few years now and have completed a decent number of dives and qualify myself as a good and safe diver, I am a nice weather vacation diver and am still learning a lot on every dive and try to keep on improving my skills: air consumption, buoyancy, movement, equipment use etc. Amazing dive buddies and dive masters help a lot with that.
+I prefer a nice safari dive with lots to see and discover over a thrilling dive which might be a bit risky.

 As a Divelog I use a good old paper log for the stamps but I also keep the records in Subsurface which gets fed from my Suunto EON Steel along with an Integrated Air Pod.
-Indeed, improving breathing techniques is an important thing: the less air one uses, the longer one can dive.
+Indeed, improving breathing techniques is an important lesson: the less air one uses, the longer one can dive and enjoy the world below, but as I have also learned, when one does not exhale properly one gets CO2 build-up which gives a nice reaction from your body that one needs air, fortunately with proper guidance (thanks Govinda!) this is now resolved and I manage that much better.
 The EON Steel along with Subsurface allows me to visualize these metrics as any other performance and metrics junkie would.
 Yoga helps a lot with controlling air consumption btw as it improves calmness and breathing style.

 Logo of DAN Europe